Per stirpes and per capita distribution of a deceased estate

 It may take considerable time to locate all family members potentially eligible to take resulting in delayed administration of the estate.
 Living children of a deceased child are not entitled to inherit their deceased parents’ share.
 Another source of contention might arise where children and grandchildren inherit the same amount.
 A child may resent that a niece or nephew has inherited the same proportion as them.

-Intestacy – dying without a will – how is the estate distributed?
+Intestacy – dying without leaving a will, how is the estate distributed

-The statutory rules mostly follow the per stirpes method.
+The statutory rules mostly follow the per stirpes method, per the legislation.

 Updated 10 October 2020